 What’s Beckwith’s Best Asset?
 Easy: Our Team!

-We love for our clients to know our team better and so we’ve asked Clare, who runs Beckwith’s yoga classes, some questions about herself.
+We love for our clients to know our team better and so we’ve asked Janelle, an experienced PT who joined Beckwith in the last year, some questions about herself.

-Hi Clare!
-How did you first get into yoga?
+Hi Janelle!
+How did you first get into health & fitness?

-What is the process for becoming a yoga teacher?
+What was your process for becoming a P.T?